Liquid Trace™ Hematology

 For blood samples:

 • Ship using a cold pack.
 The cold pack should not directly contact the blood tube.
-Ship as soon as sample collected with overnight delivery.
+Ship as soon with overnight delivery as the sample is collected.

 Important: RNA stability is 48-72 hours from blood draw.
 DNA stability is 7 days from blood draw.
 Samples received beyond 72 hours may include only DNA results.